mediacurrent/a11y-training/README.md

 ## Logging In
 * Use `drush @mcrain.mcdev uli` to login to your local installation.

+## Adding the sync folder to be used with new installs
+* The first time build.sh runs successfully you will be able to export configuration back to your project's sync folder.
+* Add an empty folder named 'sync' at profile/profilename/config/sync.
+* Uncomment and modify the 'sync' configuration setting in your settings.php to point to your new install profile folder's sync folder.
+* Run `drush @mcrain.mcdev cex` to export configuration to sync.
+* Re-run `$ ./scripts/build.sh` to test install with sync configuration.
+* Once this is working as expected, add the sync folder to git and commit.

 ## Development Settings
 * The ./web/sites/mcrain.mcdev/settings.local.php contains settings for customizing the development environment.
 This disables Drupal's built in caching and additionally activates sites/development.services.yml for further customizing the development environment.